weibelben/Entom.-Research/concatQuery.md

 ```
     The length of the query is stated by the second set of parenthases, 1440 - 1127 = the length of the example query.

+  2. concatQuery then creates a new file of your chosing: <output_file>
+  The output file will contain a header line and a respective read line for each read constructed from the quaries it contains.